 Implementation of the certification could dramatically reduce surface-water supplies to Yuba County’s farm and ranch families, and could push the county’s groundwater basin back into overdraft.

 The resulting economic fallout of this certification would significantly impair Yuba Water’s ability to meet its mission, and would present significant public safety, economic and social consequences to the people of Yuba County.

 In the last three fiscal years alone, Yuba Water contributed $15.4 million in grants and $36.6 million in low-interest loans that directly support public safety, flood risk reduction and economic development.
 In 2020, Yuba Water committed to investing an additional $10 million annually in projects with significant community benefits.
 Collectively, these investments support Yuba County’s communities – more than half of which are disadvantaged – in real, meaningful ways.

 Yuba Water continues to work with our many governmental and conservation partners on extremely valuable projects to benefit our environment, public safety and to improve the quality of life for Yuba County residents.
 Those projects include fish habitat and forest restoration, levee improvements, water infrastructure upgrades, groundwater quality protection, expanding water-related STEM education in Yuba County schools and much more.
 The State Water Board’s certification would only make it harder to implement these vitally important initiatives.

-Yuba Water remains optimistic that, upon better understanding the long-term implications of this water quality certification and the harm it could bring for the people of Yuba County, the state will reconsider and we will be able to mutually resolve these concerns.
+The lawsuit filed on Nov.
+13 will work its way through the judicial process.
+Yuba Water remains optimistic, however, that, upon better understanding the long-term implications of this water quality certification and the harm it could bring for the people of Yuba County, the State Water Board will reconsider and we will be able to mutually resolve these concerns.

 Timeline of Key Actions